-LATISSE® for Eyelashes
+LATISSE® for Eyelashes in Portland

 LATISSE® (bimatoprost ophthalmic solution) 0.03% is a prescription treatment for hypo-trichosis and is used to grow eyelashes, making them longer, thicker, and darker.
 Eyelash hypo-trichosis is another name for having inadequate or not enough eyelashes.
 LATISSE® is the only FDA-approved product and has been studied for safety and efficacy and is available only by prescription.
 It is believed to work by increasing the growth cycle (anagen) phase of your eyelash hair cycle.
 The anagen is the growth phase of all hair.
 We believe that it increases the length of the anagen phase and the number of hairs in this growth phase.